Chicago, Illinois Therapists

 Guide to Finding Mental Health Professionals in Chicago

-According to the CDC the divorce rate in Chicago is one of the lowest in the nation; however, even though it is statistically the bottom 10% does not mean that those who are dealing with marital issues should ignore their problems.
+According to the CDC, the divorce rate in Chicago is one of the lowest in the nation; however, even though it is statistically the bottom 10% does not mean that those who are dealing with marital issues should ignore their problems.
 When communication breaks down in a relationship it is important to address it before the problem becomes more complicated.
 Statistics show that couples who do not communicate and become distant have a higher probability of domestic violence or infidelity.
-With the help of a marriage and family counselor at the beginning when there is distance and the start of lack of communication may greatly reduce the chances of domestic violence and cheating.
+The help of a marriage and family counselor at the beginning when there is distance and the start of lack of communication may greatly reduce the chances of domestic violence and cheating.

 Is the provider accepting new patients?

-With these basic questions addressed it will be easier to choose who you would like to meet with to make sure they are a good match.
+With these basic questions addressed, it will be easier to choose who you would like to meet with to make sure they are a good match.
 It is important to understand that the therapist you first meet is not the only therapist out there.
 There are a lot of different types of therapy and therapists that specialize in different ways to treat mental health and substance abuse issues.
 The Chicago mental health professionals are listed above to give you a glimpse at a large network of individuals and facilities that are willing to provide different forms of therapy and treatment.
 So, if the first therapist is not what you were looking for then it is okay to look for another.
 Remember, that it is important for you to feel comfortable so that you can focus on your situation and that should be the number one priority of the provider.
 If it does not seem that the provider is helping then he/she may not have the correct technique to work with alleviating your situation, may it be PTSD, depression, anxiety, substance abuse, or any other mental health issue.